 Something wicked this way comes.
-Yep, Halloween is on its way.
-And though once – Queen of Darkness though I am – I dismissed Halloween as an overly commercial American holiday and rolled my heavily-kohled eyes disparagingly in its general direction, I am now a total convert.
+Yes, Halloween is on its way.
+And though once – Queen of Darkness though I am – I dismissed Halloween as an overly commercial American holiday and rolled my heavily-kohled eyes disparagingly in its general direction, I am a complete convert.

 My little ghouls on the other dismembered hand were hooked on Halloween from the moment they could say BOO!
 In fact they have embraced the occasion with the enthusiasm of a pack of thirsty vampires at a blood bank.
 Despite my initial resistance, their passion soon rubbed off on their cadaverous mother and I too now look forward to the horrible holiday in all its tacky, kitschy ghoulishness with suitably wicked glee.

 And what’s not to love?
-It is a night when you let your children celebrate a pagan celebration of the occult.
+It is a night when you let your children join a pagan celebration of the occult.
 A night when you allow your beloved babies to not only talk to strangers, but boldly bang on their doors and greedily demand they hand over treats.
-A night when anything even remotely resembling nutrition is thrown out the window…
+A night when anything even remotely resembling nutrition is thrown out the window… Wait, what?

-And to offset the poison toffee apples, oreo graveyards, soul cakes (complete with ghostly souls), creepy cookies and blood splattered cookies I always prepare plenty of healthy, wholesome food… albeit cunningly disguised as monkey’s brains (jars of pork dumplings in sauce), zombie heads (pizza) or blood soup (borscht) and Halloween monster burgers, that are actually monstrous.
+And to offset the proliferation of poison toffee apples, oreo graveyards, soul cakes (complete with ghostly souls), creepy cookies and blood splattered treats I make, I also prepare plenty of healthy, wholesome food… albeit cunningly disguised as monkey’s brains (jars of slippery chicken wontons in spicy sauce), zombie heads (pizza), blood soup (borscht) and Halloween monster burgers, that are actually monstrous.

 But most of all, this goth-mama thinks of it is a night where normally civilised people hit the streets to unleash their inner crazy, in a good way, not that this family is ever all that normal… or civilised.